fsaavedra0003/Evasion_prediction/README.md

 ## UnitTests

-- Writing UnitTests to keep correctness and desired functionality of algortihm
+- Writing UnitTests so the code to be integrated into the Build correctely
 ## IDE

-### Pycharm
+### Pycharm usage
 &rarr; *Own Shortcut*:
 - ```command + r``` (run)